MatiasDuhalde/duolingo-memo/README.md

 ## Features

 - [x] Remember your answers on Duolingo
-- [ ] Automatically fill the answer input with the remembered answer
+- [x] Automatically fill the answer input with the remembered answer
-- [ ] Toggle remembering answers and autocomplete on/off
+- [x] Toggle remembering answers and autocomplete on/off
+- [ ] Dark Mode
 - [ ] Per-language settings
-- [ ] Per-exercise settings
 - [ ] Per-challenge settings
+- [ ] Legendary-only mode

-Would you like to see a feature added?
+Have any suggestions?
+Would you like to see another feature added?
 [Open an issue](https://github.com/MatiasDuhalde/duolingo-memo/issues) and let me know!

 ## Exercises